Gimanes/decipherer/README.md

 # status:

-decipherer is in development and not yet ready to be used by anyone.
+decipherer is in the state of being always developed until i got every cipher on here.

 # usage: